 They have some wonderful photos of the Miss Christin on Flikr.
 If you remember the American Boat Line Venus, see how she’s not only changed over the years but also has she’s remained the same.
 There’s a timeless, classic beauty to these old Paasch tour boats.

 American Adonis II:

 The only information I’d found up to a point on Adonis II came from Captain Chris.
 It made me hopeful – he said that “one is for sale in Stuart Florida called the Island Princess”.
 If you recall what I stated earlier, this name is the one used beginning in 1972 for American Adonis II.
-I tried searching for more information with no luck at first, and then this winter I found her via an ad on Boats.com (the ad has since been taken down)!
+I tried searching for more information with no luck at first, and then one winter I found her for sale via an ad on Boats.com (the ad has since been taken down)!
 But it doesn’t end there…